-Even experienced nurses onboard the Africa Mercy had never seen a case quite like twelve-year-old Ulrich’s.
+Even experienced nurses on board the Africa Mercy had never seen a case quite like 12-year-old Ulrich’s.
 He was born with muscles in his legs that didn’t develop at the same rate as his bones, leaving his legs bent drastically backward.

 His mother was desperate to find Ulrich the surgery he needed, but the cost of surgery and the severity of his condition meant her hopes were soon crushed.